rafelafrance/FloraTraiter/README.md

 3. Plant subparts: Things like hairs, pores, margins, veins, etc. Leaves can have hairs and so can seeds.
 They also have traits and will be linked to them, but they must also be linked to a part to have any meaning.
 4. Sex: Plants exhibit sexual dimorphism, so we to note which part/subpart/trait notation is associated with which sex.
 5. Other text: Things like conjunctions, punctuation, etc. Although they are not recorded, they are often important for parsing and linking of terms.

-## Multiple methods for parsing
-1. Rule based parsing.
-Most machine learning models require a substantial training dataset.
-I use this method to bootstrap the training data.
-If machine learning methods fail, I can fall back to this.

 ## Rule-based parsing strategy
 1. I label terms using Spacy's phrase and rule-based matchers.